-Fantasia Apocalyptica is a multimedia work (in progress) for pipe organ, accompanied by four video tracks.
+Fantasia Apocalyptica is a multimedia work for pipe organ, accompanied by several video tracks.
 It can be regarded as a somewhat literal translation of the Biblical book of Revelation into music.

-‘Revelation’, also known as ‘Apocalypse’ (‘Uncovering’), is a mystical book that's filled with symbolism.
+‘Revelation’, also known as ‘Apocalypse’ (‘Uncovering’), is a mystical book that's filled with symbols.
 It consists chiefly of a dream, recorded in the first century A.D. by Saint John the Divine.
-The dramatic events in his famous dream highlight crucial aspects of life, death, and spirituality.
-They run the gamut of human emotions.
+The dramatic events in his famous dream run the gamut of human emotions, as they highlight crucial aspects of life, death, and spirituality.

 I was introduced to Revelation by a faculty colleague at Caltech in the early 60s, and was especially fascinated by the ways in which many different numbers (2, 3, 3.5, 4, 7, 12, 24, …) were emphasized and given symbolic significance.
 At about the same time, as a member of the choir at my church, I happened to learn Paul Manz's wonderful anthem ‘E'en so, Lord Jesus, Quickly Come’, which is based on the book of Revelation.